Exploring beautiful Aoyama Cemetery Through the Lens

 There are many trees, and skyscrapers of Tokyo pop up over them here and there.
 The view is fantastic.
 And you’ll find cherry blossoms in spring.
 When they bloom, it becomes a lovely place.
 But, no matter the season (even in mid-winter), it is a great place to walk and think.
 Quiet and serene.
 It’s the perfect place to get away from the crowds of nearby Shibuya and Harajuku.

 Spring is always my answer.
-That is when the cherry blossoms bloom!
+That is when the cherry blossoms bloom (2024 pics here)!
 The cemetery is one of the best hanami spots in the city.
-Click here to see pics from the 2023 season.
+But I know one thing.
+It is a tourist attraction with a difference.

 The other seasons are also terrific.
 But they aren’t on the same level as spring, of course.
 Still, you’ll find they have something to offer.